and their stories /10

 Alexander Cowper Hutchison (Hutchinson & Wood) – 1899

 Alexander Cowper Hutchison (Architect) was born in Montreal in 1838.
 In company with James Morrison, he erected some of the principal buildings in Montreal.
-He was entrusted with supervising the stone work of Christ Church Cathedral, known to be the finest example of Norman Gothic on the continent.
-He afterwards moved to Ottawa, where he was engaged on the Parliament Buildings, in charge of stone cutting.
-Returning to Montreal he decided to commence practice as an architect in 1863, and soon secured a large practice.
+He was entrusted with supervising the stonework of Christ Church Cathedral, known to be the finest example of Norman Gothic on the continent.
+He afterwards moved to Ottawa, where he was engaged in the Parliament Buildings, in charge of stone cutting.
+Returning to Montreal he decided to commence practice as an architect in 1863 and soon secured a large practice.
 He was appointed a member of the Royal Canadian Academy by the Marquis of Lorne in 1880.– The Canadian Architect and Builder, 1895

-Notable buildings include: The Redpath Museum, a major expansion of the Windsor Hotel, Queen’s Public School, Saint Andrew’s Presbyterian Church, Fire Station No. and the Mechanics Institute.
+Notable buildings include The Redpath Museum, a major expansion of the Windsor Hotel, Queen’s Public School, Saint Andrew’s Presbyterian Church, Fire Station No. 5 and the Mechanics Institute.

 4451 St. Catherine